Statistical Inference on Tree Swallow Migrations with Random Forests: Testing for Regional Differences in Occurrence

-The functional permutation test is conducted using 20 functional observations in each group, using a subsampling rate of $a_n = n^{0.55}$ and letting the \texttt{mtry} parameter be equal to $p/3$, where $p$ denotes the number of available covariates.
-In each situation, this leads to $\texttt{mtry} = 7$.
-These constraints on the tree construction worsens the predictions of the individual models, but it further weakens the dependence between the functional data.
 The p-values obtained from the canonical permutation test are shown in the second row of Table \ref{tab:tabthree}.
 Based on these results alone, there does not appear to be strong evidence of a difference in the underlying functional distributions, even early in the migration period.
 However, a more compelling story appears in the results of functional permutation test.
-The associated functions, $\{f_{k (08,09)}\}_{k=1}^{20}$ and $\{f_{k, (10-13)}\}_{k=1}^{20}$, along with their averages, are shown in Figure \ref{Full_Curves}, along with an example of a permutation of the functional data (essentially, randomly swapping the colors of the lines in the left panel, and then re-averaging).
+The associated functions, $\{f_{k (08,09)}\}_{k=1}^{20}$ and $\{f_{k, (10-13)}\}_{k=1}^{20}$, along with their averages, are shown in Figure \ref{Full_Curves}, along with an example of a permutation of the functional data.
 Based on a visual inspection, it appears that for RFs trained on the original 2008-2009 data ($\mathcal{D}_{08-09}$) and the reduced nearest neighbor 2010-2013 data ($\mathcal{D}_{10-13}^{NN}$), $f_{08-09} > f_{10-13}$ until around \texttt{DoY} 280, with negligible differences thereafter.
-The p-values from the functional permutation test are presented in Table \ref{tab:func_perm}, and provide strong evidence difference in migration patterns.
+The p-values from the functional permutation test are presented in Table \ref{tab:tabthree}, and provide strong evidence for a difference in migration patterns.
 In particular, we are able to reject $H_0^f$, for the full feature and \texttt{max\_temp} models at any reasonable level $\alpha$.